 - create and manage other users;

-- create and manage applications (CZ/SK standards only);
+- create and manage applications (Czech Republic and Slovakia standards only);

 - access to the API catalog, according to his/her organization’s authorized roles and passporting, as an application developer.